15 Hours Free Childcare

 Free Place From

 30 Hours Free Childcare

-Working parent/carers of 3 and 4 year olds in Derby may be eligible for up to a further 15 hours free childcare in addition to the existing free 15 hours early education entitlement, if they meet certain criteria.
+Working parents/carers of 3 and 4 year old’s in Derby may be eligible for up to a further 15 hours free childcare in addition to the existing free 15 hours early education entitlement, if they meet certain criteria.
 Since September 2017, eligible families will be entitled to 1140 hours of free childcare each year.
-The new extended entitlement aims to support working parents manage the cost of childcare, support parents into work and enable some parents to increase their hours.
+The new extended entitlement aims to support working parents to manage the cost of childcare, support parents into work and enable parents to increase their working hours.

 For more information or to see if you are eligible, please click here.

 Childcare Vouchers are a good way of paying for all or part of your childcare costs.
 You can take up to £55 a week of your wages as childcare vouchers, which you don’t pay tax or National Insurance on.
 You could save nearly a £1000 per year if you use the full allowance of £243 per month – and each parent can do this.